jaccomoc/jactl/docs/_posts/2023-11-10-checkpoint-poc.md

 ![](/assets/checkpoint_poc_grafana2.png)

-There is also a graph showing if there are any long-running payments (from the payment load generator's point of view).
+On the dashboard shown there is also a graph of "Long Running Requests" showing if there are any long-running payments (from the payment load generator's point of view).
 This shows the number of payments where the early acknowledgement has been received but for which the final response has still not been received after 2 seconds.
 If there was a problem with recovering script execution state after a failure then we would expect to see this count be non-zero.
 Given that it remains at zero for the entire run it shows that all such payments were recovered and completed successfully.

+## Further Reading

+For information about Jactl, see the Jactl documentation [web-site](https://jactl.io).

+The project is hosted on [github](https://github.com/jaccomoc/jactl).